mlrcloud/avd-fast-deploy/README.md

 - **rg-images**: image Builder resources required for image management.
 - **rg-profiles**: a storage account for roaming profiles.

 The following diagram shows a detailed architecture of the network topology of the resources created by this template for a personal desktop scenario.
-Scenario bellow maps with scenario Azure AD only in **[Identity scenarios](#compatibility)**<br>.
+Scenario bellow corresponds to the scenario "Azure AD only" in **[Identity scenarios](#Identity-scenarios)**.

 ![Logical architecture](/doc/images/networking/networking-dr-pers.png)